August Darnell: Later life

+Kid Creole appeared in the movie " Against All Odds" starring Jeff Bridges and James Woods.
+He played himself and was singing in James Woods characters bar.

 Darnell moved to England in the 1980s, and later lived in Denmark, Sweden, and Maui, and occasionally tours Kid Creole and the Coconuts with his European band.
 Darnell's daughter Savanna appeared as a contestant on the 2018 series of Love Island, while his son Dario 'Youngr' Darnell appeared as the opening act on the second episode of Simon Cowell's new music competition for ITV called Walk the Line (13 December 2021).
 In 2019 Darnell married his girlfriend of 10 years, Eva Tudor-Jones in Maui.
 Eva has been a big part of the band's empire for 23 years, starting off as Mama Coconut in 1997 to now managing the band.
 Darnell and Eva have a daughter, born in Maui.